 The rhythm of the couple’s words is soothing despite the unease.
 The young woman recites a poem she says she has written, and the cadence of each verse becomes as hypnotic as the snowflakes rushing by, as the car inexorably advances mile by mile into darkness.
 The young couple in the car appears suspended in time.
 It seems increasingly unlikely that they will ever reach their destination.

-This is a big film with a small cast, with a quartet at its centre: Jesse Plemons as Jake and Jesse Buckley as the girlfriend with no name yet many, and Toni Collette and David Thewlis as the parents out of time.
-They are all extraordinary performers, and are compelling in transforming a dialogue-heavy script into a moving experience.
+This is a big film with a small cast, with a quartet at its centre: Jesse Plemons as Jake and Jesse Buckley as the girlfriend with no-name-yet-many, and Toni Collette and David Thewlis as parents out-of-time.
+They are all extraordinary performers, and compelling in transforming a dialogue-heavy script into a moving experience.
 The pleasure in these performances cannot be understated.

-The story is deeply absorbing and immersive, and gives the vivid sense that time is both ever-present yet irretrievably gone.
-This sense is amplified by Łukasz Żal’s subtle cinematography – Żal’s previous credits include the beautifully photographed Dovlatov, directed by Alexei German Jr.
+The story is deeply absorbing and gives a vivid sense that time is both ever-present yet irretrievably gone.
+This sense is amplified by Łukasz Żal’s understated cinematography, which discreetly sets up the use of colour as a key part of the narrative. Żal’s previous credits include the beautifully photographed Dovlatov, directed by Alexei German Jr.

-“I am Thinking of Ending Things” is a work steeped in the uncanny which while it hints at horror, borrowing some of the genre’s tropes and cues, delivers instead only horror of a purely existential kind.
-Go past the uncanny and there is love and tenderness, and a dizzying sense that as time goes by, while what is lost can perhaps never be recaptured, maybe something else can be gained.
+“I am Thinking of Ending Things” is a work steeped in the uncanny which while it hints at horror, borrowing some of the genre’s tropes and cues, delivers instead only horror of a purely existential kind – angst.
+Go past the uncanny and there is love and tenderness, and a dizzying sense that as time goes by, while what is lost can perhaps never be recaptured, maybe something else is to be gained.

 * There is a school janitor in this story some commentators have identified as key to the story – that he is ‘the’ explanation.
 Consider the possibility that this janitor is just another McGuffin.